This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Shortened Lifespan

-Health risks like organ failure, immune deficiencies, and accelerated aging can reduce their average survival by 2-4 years.
+Health issues like organ failure, immune deficiency, and accelerated aging compound these problems.

 Choosing Best Teacup Breed